-• 30% of the taxpayer's EBITDA.
+- 20% of the taxpayer's EBITDA (adjusted for tax purposes). - EUR1 million.

-• EUR1 million.

 Conditions apply to back-to-back financing companies and to be eligible to obtain a tax ruling from the Dutch tax authorities on the acquisition (and funding) structure.